Sponsored Links *

-The 2014 CALIFORNIA RULEMAKING LAW HANDBOOK is now available!
+NEW! -- The 2015 California Rulemaking Law Handbook is now available!
 A handy resource, this booklet contains the statutes and regulations governing the rulemaking process in California.
 To order copies, please visit our APA Booklet Page.

 As part of the Governor's Reorganization Plan No. 2 of 2012, effective July 1, 2013, the Office of Administrative Law will be within the Government Operations Agency.

 For information regarding "Major Regulations" and preparing Standardized Regulatory Impact Assessments ("SRIA"), please visit Department of Finance's website.